sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 We can extract content between any combinations of block level or inline nodes.
 In this scenario below we will extract the content between first paragraph and the table in the second section inclusively.
 We get the markers nodes by calling [Body.firstParagraph](https://reference.aspose.com/words/nodejs-net/aspose.words/story/firstParagraph/) and [CompositeNode.getСhild](https://reference.aspose.com/words/nodejs-net/aspose.words/compositenode/getChild/) method on the second section of the document to retrieve the appropriate [Paragraph](https://reference.aspose.com/words/nodejs-net/aspose.words/paragraph/) and **Table** nodes.
 For a slight variation let’s instead duplicate the content and insert it below the original.

-The following code example shows how to extract the content between a paragraph and table using the **extract_content** method:
+The following code example shows how to extract the content between a paragraph and table using the **extractContent** method:

-{{< gist "aspose-words-gists" "399801c9a5e656ed05aa2d7ac5ebc41e" "extract-content-between-block-level-nodes.py" >}}
+{{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "extract-content-between-block-level-nodes.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/blob/main/Data/Extract%20content.docx).

 {{% /alert %}}